 Why a BPS in Teacher Education?

-The Bachelor of Professional Studies (BPS) program provides teacher candidates with the knowledge and skills necessary to enter the teaching profession as confident and effective educational leaders — professionals who advance inclusion, equity, and justice and make a difference for children, youth and their families.
+The Bachelor of Professional Studies in Education (BPS) program provides teacher candidates with the knowledge and skills necessary to enter the teaching profession as confident and effective educational leaders — professionals who advance inclusion, equity, and justice and make a difference for children, youth and their families.

 Niagara University in Ontario’s College of Education has been accredited by the National Council for the Accreditation for Teacher Education since 1984.
 In Ontario, we are accredited by the Ontario Ministry of Colleges and Universities and the Ontario Colleges of Teachers.
 We are also the only university in Canada to be accredited in both New York (United States) and Canada.